geudde/attic-chest/pages/13.reference/01.porden/docs.md

 different from that procured from the ore, which seems to arise from the mixture of nickel': it is harder, takes a fine polish, resists tarnishing, and is always magnetic.
-There is a large mass of this iron in Siberia, weighing 650 pounds ; in Peru there is another of the enormous weight of 15 tons, and there is one similar at the Cape.
+There is a large mass of this iron in Siberia, weighing 650 pounds; in Peru there is another of the enormous weight of 15 tons, and there is one similar at the Cape.

 Professor Davy has imagined, that meteors, whether planets or otherwise,